wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 For example, if the command line were `./fib6 123`, then the `cl` register would now contain the ASCII representation of the character '1'.
 This ASCII representation is not actually the value 1, but the decimal value 49 which represents the ASCII character '1'.
 There are many references online for conversions between ASCII representations and their numerical value.
 There is a [chart here](https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html) for your convenience.

+### Register sizes and layout

 Another thing to note about this instruction is that we have only copied a single byte (8 bits) into `cl`, and that `cl` actually makes up part of the `ecx` register.
 There are both `cl` and `ch` registers that are a subset of `ecx` on 32 bit CPU architectures, and all 3 are a subset of `rcx` on 64 bit CPU registers.

 The following is a diagram of how these fit together:

-Register layout:

 <table >
   <tr>